Triamec/DirectFeed/README.md

 ## 4 Shortcomings
 The application imports all positions as single precision floating point numbers.

 As a developer, you may customize the rate the packet feeder feeds packets to the drives using the `PacketFeeder.DownsamplingControl` peripheral register.
-This application uses the maximal feasible rate as indicated by the `IsochronousBasePeriod` of the first configured station.
+This application uses the maximal feasible rate as indicated by the `IsochronousBasePeriod` of the first configured station.
 However, move profiles might include information about the rate, too (as is the case with the example `data.txt`).
 The application currently ignores this information.